jindrichmynarz/dissertation/parts/offline_evaluation.md

 -->

 We define the evaluation metrics using the following notation.
-Let $C$ be the set of public contracts and $B$ the set of bidders.
+Let $C$ be the set of public contracts and $B$ the set of bidders who were awarded at least one contract.
 The function $match_{m}\colon C \to \mathbb{P}(B)$, where $\mathbb{P}(B)$ is the powerset of $B$, returns an ordered set of bidders recommended for a given public contract by matchmaker $m$.
-The function $winner\colon C \to B$ returns the bidder to whom a contract was awarded.
+The function $winner\colon C \to B$ returns the winning bidder to whom a contract was awarded.
 The function $wrank\colon C \to \mathbb{N}_{\ge 1} \cup \{ \text{nil} \}$ gives the rank of the bidder who won a given public contract.

 $$wrank(c) =